lentomajava/php-conventional-changelog/docs/config.md

 - **Pre Run**: Run a callback or command before run the script
 - **Post Run**: Run a callback or command after run the script
 - **Merged**: Only include commits whose tips are reachable from HEAD
+- **showBody**: If the commit includes a body, add it as a nested lines

 ### Default settings